Dog Training: The Ultimate Guide from Woofz

 Last but not least is home-alone training.
 Separation anxiety is a common problem that pet parents face.
 To avoid it and to teach your dog “house manners,” make sure that your fluffy friend is trained to spend time alone and has better entertainment (toys, TV, access to a window) than chewing on your shoes.

-Basic commands (Good dog, Name, Look at me, Come, Sit, Down, Stand, Place, Stay, No, Take it, Drop it, Leave it, Fetch, Heel, Off) are crucial to teaching your pooch the behavior you expect from them.
+Basic commands (Marker, Name, Look, Come, Sit, Down, Stand, Place, Stay, No, Take it, Drop it, Leave it, Fetch, Heel, Off) are crucial to teaching your pooch the behavior you expect from them.
 And teaching them is simpler than you think!

 To get the behavior you want, you can use luring, shaping, capturing, or modeling.
 The most common and easiest way is luring.